XpiritBV/hol-xamarin-beyond-the-basics/hol/hol-05/Readme.md

 ## <a name="1"></a>1.
 Prepare the analytics workspace
 We need to choose one of the various analytics tools that are available.
 In this lab you can find the solution how to work with either google firebase analytics or with Microsoft AppCenter analytics.

-## Create a google anaytics account
+## Create a Google Analytics account
 Before we can use firebase analytics, you need to have a google analytics account and property set up.
 This is done with the following steps:

 Goto https://analytics.google.com and log in with your google account.